-- Be a minimum of sixteen (16) years of age. - Have an individual NZFRS Registration and be a member of a NZFRS affiliated body. - Hold a valid Class 4 Commission for one (1) year, and pass a written workbook and practical examination as set by the New Zealand Artistic Roller Sports Committee.
+- Be a minimum of sixteen (16) years of age. - Have an individual NZFRS Registration and be a member of aNZFRS affiliated body. - Hold a valid Class 4 Commission for one (1) year, and pass a written workbook and practical examination as set by the New ZealandArtistic Roller Sports Committee.
 The written and practical tests are to be completed within a twelve (12) month period.
-Application for the Class 3 Commission will be made to the New Zealan - Application for the Class 3 Commission will be made to the New Zealand Artistic Roller Sports Committee.
+Application for the Class 3 Commission will be made to the New Zealand Artistic Roller Sports Committee.